Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

 Description:   The SKU of the Azure Load Balancer.
   Accepted values are `Basic`, `Standard`, and `Gateway`.
   Microsoft recommends `Standard` for production workloads.
+  `Basic` SKU is set to be retired 30 September 2025
+  > The `Microsoft.Network/AllowGatewayLoadBalancer` feature is required to be registered in order to use the `Gateway` SKU.
+The feature can only be registered by the Azure service team, please submit an Azure support ticket for that.

 Type: `string`